Class of 1942 Endowed Term Professor of German

 Richter is an enthusiastic undergraduate and graduate teacher.
 He was awarded the Ira H. Abrams Memorial Award for Distinguished Teaching in 2008.
+Students in "Writing in Dark Times" worked with Richter to prepare a pop-up book exhibition using the unique Nazi-era holdings of Penn's Special Collections that was profiled in Omnia.
 In summer 2005 and 2006 he initiated and directed “The Graduate School Experience,” a program designed to give a select group of rising juniors from colleges and universities a foretaste of graduate studies in German.
-This program was cosponsored by the DAAD and the Max Kade Foundation and continues in rotation among a handful of universities.
+This program was cosponsored by the DAAD and the Max Kade Foundation and continues in rotation among a handful of universities, returning to Penn in 2016 and 2018.
 Richter is the past president of the Goethe Society of North America, a lively organization that prides itself in cultivating younger generations of Goethe scholars, and former editor of the Goethe Yearbook.
 He serves on the editorial board of the Periodical of the English Goethe Society and has served on the editorial board of German Quarterly, Eighteenth-Century Studies, and The Journal of the History of Sexuality.
 He is also a member of the editorial board of the book series of the Goethe Society of North America published by Bucknell University Press.

 Richter speaks Dutch and is learning Indonesian.
-In his spare time, Richter hones his cooking skills and improves on an ever more elaborate rijsttafel (an extravagant Indonesian spread).
+In his spare time, Richter hones his cooking skills and improves on an ever more elaborate slamatan (an extravagant Indonesian spread).

 18th-century literature, gender studies, cultural studies, cinema studies, history of the body, environmental humanities, 20th-century history novel, Dutch literature and culture

 Member of Graduate Groups in Comparative Literature and Religious Studies, Affiliate Faculty Member in Cinema Studies, Women's Studies and the Penn Program in Environmental Humanities.